 - As contractions start, breathe deep and complete, while preparing yourself for the pushing efforts.

-- When the contractions are over, relax while breathing easy and awaiting the next contraction for you to sync while you start pushing.
+- When the contractions are over, relax while breathing easy and wait for the next contraction for you to sync with the pushing.

 - When the urge is felt again, you may start to push for a few seconds during the peak of contractions.